Newton Drug & Alcohol Rehab, Detox & Treatment Resources

 Al-Anon and Nar-Anon Meetings

-Most of the time, the lives of those who are close to individuals struggling with substance dependence are equally disrupted.
+Often the lives of those who are close to individuals struggling with substance dependence are equally disrupted.
 Al-Anon and Nar-Anon meetings can be instrumental for the loved ones of alcohol- or drug-dependent individuals.
 The fellowships operate in the same way as AA and NA, using a modified 12-step process.
-The recovery group will make you understand the problem of substance use disorders, and how you can best aid your loved one’s journey to recovery.
+The recovery group will help you understand the problem of substance use disorders, and how you can best aid your loved one’s journey to recovery.
 Al-Anon and Nar-Anon meetings are held in the following locations in Newton.

 57 E Main St. Ste 109